bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kato.md

 * These notes extend results which were published in Kato's famous 1951 Transactions of the American Mathematical Society paper mentioned above.
 * Although still based in Japan, Kato made many visits to the United States during the following years, visiting the National Bureau of Standards in 1955-56, and the University of California at Berkeley and the California Institute of technology in 1957-58.
 * František Wolf at Berkeley had become interested in perturbation theory through Kato's work and played a major role in an effort which brought Kato to Berkeley in 1962 to become Professor of Mathematics.
-* In fact Kato had major difficulties in obtaining a visa for the United States because of the tuberculosis he had suffered.
+* Kato had major difficulties in obtaining a visa for the United States because of the tuberculosis he had suffered.
 * Let us mention a few more from Kato's great wealth of results.
 * In 1983 he discovered the "Kato smoothing" effect while studying the initial-value problem associated with the Korteweg-de Vries equation, which was originally introduced to model the propagation of shallow water waves.
 * Kato retired from his chair at Berkeley in 1988 but remained extremely active in research.